Chatlada-Nina/pizza-hemma/README.md

 12. As a user, I can subscribe to special offers so that I can receive exclusive deals and promotions.
 13. As an admin, I can add new pizzas and ingredients to the menu so that I can keep the menu up to date with new offerings.
 14. As an admin, I can manage user accounts so that I can assist users with account-related issues and maintain security.
-15. As an admin, I can view and manage orders so that I can ensure correctly orders, timely preparation and delivery of pizzas.
+15. As an admin, I can view and manage orders so that I can ensure correct orders, timely preparation and delivery of pizzas.
 16. As an admin, I can view and manage payments so that I can keep track of all transactions and handle any payment issues.
 17. As a user, I can leave feedback and reviews for pizzas so that I can share my dining experience and help others make informed choices.
 18. As an admin, I can monitor and respond to user feedback so that I can address any issues and improve the restaurant's service.